‘General Hospital’ Spoilers: Is Anna Devane Leaving GH?

 Anna Has Cancer!

 Anna was stunned with the diagnosis of Polycythemia vera on Monday’s General Hospital.
-It’s a slow growing blood cancer where your bone marrow produces too many red blood cells.
+It’s a slow-growing blood cancer where your bone marrow produces too many red blood cells.
 This makes your blood thicken and causes blood clots, just like the one that made Anna collapse.

 General Hospital spoilers reveal that this cancer will not kill Anna, but the disease also cannot be cured.
 Then again, General Hospital, might have Finn and Griffin come up with a cure that doesn’t exist in the real world.
 This illness of Anna’s is manageable but serves a higher plot purpose.